ephimoff/travel-checklist/README.md

 - Check visa requirements
 - Check that your passport is valid for at least 6 month after the first day of travel
 - Water your plants
+- Pre-pay your bills
+- Empty refrigerator of this that will expire
+- Unplug appliances (except for the fridge!)
+- Turn off heater/air conditioner
+- Lock all doors and windows
+- Leave house key and trip itinerary with a trusted friend
+- Install travel apps that will help with language, directions, and money conversion
 - _optional_ Lable all devices with your name and contact (twitter name would be a good one)

 ## Pack your things